royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Under "Add a job file", select `job-rotate-cert.json` from our S3 bucket
 * Under "Pre-sign resource URLs", select "I want to pre-sign my URLs and have configured my job file."
   * Take a look at `job-rotate-cert.json`, this will have the IoT service replace the presigned url placeholders with real values.
-* When using presigned urls, you **must** use a role that will allow you to ...
-HERE
+* When using presigned urls, you **must** use a role that will allow you access to the bucket, pick the `iot-webinar-signedurls-role` role
 * Click on "Next", "Create"
 * Alternatively, you can create a job with the cli:
 ```